6 Ways You Can Find Investments for Your Startup

 This is where contributors are asked for relatively lesser amounts of money in return for some startup reward.

-Let’s give an example- John’s Drones is a startup company looking for funds for his new product, a drone with Artificial Intelligence technology.
+For example, John’s Drones is a startup company looking for funds for its new product, a drone with Artificial Intelligence technology.
 Each investor who pledges $600 will get a free drone when the product launches 15 months from now (at a retail value of $900).
 But those who promised $750 get the drone, two extra batteries, and an extended warranty.

 This is also one of the ideal ways to raise funds because the business’s “at cost” charge to send each investor the product upon release will likely be a lot less than $600.
-All the investor is getting, predicting the business is successful, is a great deal.
+So all the investor is getting, predicting the business is successful, is excellent.

-Kickstarter is one of the examples of reward-based crowdfunding platforms.
+Kickstarter is one example of a reward-based crowdfunding platform.

-You probably already know after reading the title what we’re going to talk about.
-But as usual, we had promised you that we are there with you, and we will support you in finding the key to success for your startups.
+After reading the title, you probably already know what we’re going to talk about.
+But as usual, we had promised you that we would be there with you and support you in finding the key to success for your startups.
 So, here it goes.
 In this platform, the money is generated from donation-based crowdfunding.

 GoFundMe is an example of a donation-based crowdfunding company.

 This type of crowdfunding is where investors take some part of ownership in the company, typically through shares.
 Although their overall investment is not paid back, they will receive a share of the profits if they do well.